scj1091/rockharbor/README.md

 Finally, the stylesheet `style.css` needs to be created to customize the theme colors.
 Copy the `style.less` file from the ROCKHARBOR base theme, customize the colors and compile it into a `.css` file.

+## Specialness

+_YAWPH_ (yah-ff)
+Yet Another WordPress Hack - A hack to make WordPress work in the way you might imagine it to, or to work in a way common programming practices would dictate.
+While much of the site is made up of YAWPHs, I've only begun to document them as of this commit.